10up/ElasticPress/readme.txt

 3. Using WP-CLI, do an initial sync (with mapping) with your ES server by running: `wp elasticpress index --setup --network-wide`.

 == Changelog ==

+= 1.2 =
+* Allow number of shards and replicas to be configurable.
+* Improved searching algorithm.
+Favor exact matches over fuzzy matches.
+* Query stack implementation to allow for query nesting.
+* Filter and disable query integration on a per query basis.
+* Support orderby` parameter in `WP_Query
+* (Bug) We don't want to add the like_text query unless we have a non empty search string.
+This mimcs the behavior of MySQL or WP which will return everything if s is empty.
+* (Bug) Change delete action to action_delete_post instead of action_trash_post
+* (Bug) Remove _boost from mapping. _boost is deprecated by Elasticsearch.
+* Improve unit testing for query ordering.

 = 1.1 =
 * Refactored `is_alive`, `is_activated`, and `is_activated_and_alive`.
 We now have functions `is_activated`, `elasticsearch_alive`, `index_exists`, and `is_activated`.
 This refactoring helped us fix #150.
 * Add support for post_title and post_name orderby parameters in `WP_Query` integration.
 Add support for order parameters.